chavo1/terraform-aws-consul/packer/README.md

 # Usage example:

-This will build an AWS AMI with nginx installed.
+## This will build an AWS AMI with consul installed.
+If you need a specific version of [Consul](https://www.consul.io/).

-1. Fork the copy of chavo1/ami-nginx
-2. Clone it with following :
+- Please change it into "provision.sh" script:
 ```

-git clone git@github.com:chavo1/ami-nginx.git
+CONSUL=1.4.3
 ```
-Then export you AWS keys:
+- Export you AWS keys:
 ```
 export AWS_ACCESS_KEY_ID=MYACCESSKEYID
 export AWS_SECRET_ACCESS_KEY=MYSECRETACCESSKEY
 ```
-3. From your CLI execute a following command:
+- From your CLI execute a following command:

 ```
 sudo packer build xenial.json